-The slow marching passage of time is ever present, do you feel it?
-In this day and age, we take selfies a lot (or at least, I do!)
-And these images are the perfect way to track the changes you see over time but may not notice because to you, they’re gradual.
-Combining these pictures into a quick slideshow can show how you've changed or evolved over a long period of time.
+Combining pictures into a quick slideshow can show how you've changed or evolved over a long period of time.
 These aging time lapse videos are magical because they show how gradual changes add up into step-function glowup.

 If you’re looking for ideas for cool videos, look no further.
 In this article, I’ll show you how to create an aging time lapse using a free website called Kapwing.

-Here are some examples of people who have created a video by taking a picture every day for years and years:
+Here's an example of someone who created a video by taking a picture every day for years and years:

 Here’s how to make an aging time lapse in 5 steps: